Meet Eastern Florida State College's President

 The move transformed what had been Brevard Community College into Eastern Florida State College on July 1, 2013.

-The College will offer 17 Bachelor’s Degree tracks in 2017 with about 1,600 bachelor's students enrolled.
+The College will offer 17 Bachelor’s Degree tracks in 2018, with 1,900 bachelor's-level students enrolled during the current academic year.

-In all, the college has launched more than 40 new academic programs in the past five years following input from thousands of business owners and leaders in Brevard County and Central Florida.
+In all, the College has launched more than 40 new academic programs in the past five years following input from many business owners and leaders in Brevard County and Central Florida.

 “Our four-year programs are making an important difference in peoples’ lives, giving them the opportunity to advance their careers and giving business and industry the skilled employees they need to grow in the global economy,” says Richey.

-“The impact of the College’s transformation will resonate for generations to come, benefiting individuals, their families and the state of Florida.
+“The impact will resonate for generations to come, benefiting individuals, their families and the state of Florida.”

-The college has also made major strides in online learning, with more than 250 courses
+The College has also made major strides in online learning, with more than 250 courses and nearly 25 Bachelor’s Degrees, Associate’s Degree and College Certificates offered completely online.

 Richey launched another major initiative in 2014 to expand the Melbourne Campus with several new academic buildings to make it a vibrant center of higher education and workforce development well into the 21st century.